hwsc-org/hwsc-org.github.io/wikis/app-gateway/epics.md

 6. app-gateway-svc returns `token_string` with `UserRegistration` permission.
 7. Using the `token_string`, Chrome invokes `CreateUser` from app-gateway-svc with the required fields.
 8. app-gateway-svc validates the `token_string` using an `Authority` with `UserRegistration` permission.
-10. If the `token_string` is invalid:
+9. If the `token_string` is invalid:
     1. app-gateway-svc returns an `codes.Internal` to Chrome.
     2. Chrome informs the user that registration is unavailable.
     3. app-gateway-svc pages VictorOps to notify developer of the issue.
-11. If the `token_string` is valid:
+10. If the `token_string` is valid:
     1. app-gateway-svc invokes `CreateUser` from user-svc with the required fields.
     2. user-svc performs validations.
     3. user-svc locks for writing using the generated `uuid`.
     4. user-svc inserts the user to the `user_svc.accounts`.
-    5. user-svc generates a `secret` using `generateSecretKey`
+    5. user-svc generates a `secret` using `generateSecretKey`.
         - This `secret` is **NOT** inserted in `user_security.secrets` table.
     6. user-svc generates an `EmailToken` using the `secret`
     7. user-svc inserts to `user_svc.email_tokens` table.
     8. user-svc generates a verification link.
     9. user-svc sends an email with a verification link.
     10. user-svc returns `codes.OK` to app-gateway-svc.
-    11. app-gateway-svc forwards the code to Chrome.
+    11. app-gateway-svc forwards the response code to Chrome.
     12. Chrome redirects user to login page, or informs the user to check their email.

 ### VerifyEmailToken